The Cochlear Implant Experts

 Both children and adults can have cochlear implants with many experts recommending that children with a severe hearing loss receive cochlear implants as young as possible.

-At Aim Hearing & Audiology, our team are the local expert in cochlear implants, supporting hundreds of patients with unique circumstances to be able to hear better.
+At Aim Hearing & Audiology, our team are the local experts in cochlear implants, supporting hundreds of patients with unique circumstances to be able to hear better.

 If cochlear implants have been recommended to you or you believe that they may be the best solution based on your circumstances, then your first step is to schedule an assessment.